dangerloid/the-danger-zone/JS Variables.md

 This will output an error.

 Best practice recommends writing the constant's name in uppercase, with each word separated by an underscore.

+## compare scopes of the `var` and `let` keywords
+When you declare a variable with the `var` keyword, it is declared globally, or locally if inside a function.

+The `let` keyword behaves similarly, but has some differences.
+When you declare a variable with `let` inside a block, statement or expression, its scope is limited to that block, statement or expression.

+## mutate an array declared with `const`
+Some developers prefer to assign all their variables using `const` by default, unless they know they're gonna reassign the value.

+It's important to know that objects assigned to a variable using `const` are still mutable ([[JS Object|we've seen that]]).
+Using `const` only prevents reassignment of the variable identifier.